bbc/catflap-camera/docs/INSTALLATION.md

 ## Preparing for the camera software

 First, let's try taking a picture.
 Run `raspistill -o test.jpg`.
 If you've got a monitor plugged in, even without a desktop environment, you'll see a preview before the picture is taken.
-If something isn't working here you'll need to fix that before proceeding - you may not have enabled the camera in `sudo raspi-config`.
+If something isn't working here you'll need to fix that before proceeding - you may not have enabled the camera in `sudo raspi-config`, or you might not have rebooted since you did so.

+You also shouldn't see a camera LED light up as a picture is taken.
+If you do, go back and disable the LED and then restart the Pi.

 ### Installing a webserver